PIC Program Accomplishments

 - Funding Source: 100% funded by US EPA National Estuary Program grant and administered by Washington Department of Health in coordination with Washington Department of Ecology

-- Program Partners: Snohomish Conservation District, Snohomish Health District, Washington Department of Agriculture, Washington Department of Ecology, Washington Department of Health, Stillaguamish Flood Control District, City of Stanwood, Stillaguamish Tribe, and Stillaguamish Clean Water District Advisory Board
+- Program Partners: Snohomish Conservation District, Snohomish County Health Department, Washington Department of Agriculture, Washington Department of Ecology, Washington Department of Health, Stillaguamish Flood Control District, City of Stanwood, Stillaguamish Tribe, and Stillaguamish Clean Water District Advisory Board

 Since the launch of the program in 2014, Snohomish County and its partners have addressed: